dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 ![Candid web UI](../_attachments/https-get-candid-3-rust.webp)

 - The `lib.rs` file used [http_request](https://docs.rs/ic-cdk/latest/ic_cdk/api/management_canister/http_request/fn.http_request.html) which is a convenient Rust CDK method that already sends cycles to the IC management canister under the hood.
 It knows how many cycles to send for a 13-node subnet and most cases.
 If your HTTPS outcall needs more cycles , you should use [http_request_with_cycles()](https://docs.rs/ic-cdk/latest/ic_cdk/api/management_canister/http_request/fn.http_request_with_cycles.html) method and explicitly call the cycles needed.
+- The Rust CDK method `http_request` used above wraps the IC management canister method [`http_request`](../../../referencesic-interface-spec#ic-http_request), but it is not strictly the same.

 :::note
 In both the Rust and Motoko minimal examples, we did not create a **transform** function so that it transforms the raw response.
 This is something we will explore in a following section